2026 international fees

 +64 7 957 8827

-Classification of NZ students; students from the Cook Islands, Tokelau or Niue who are New Zealand citizens; Australian Citizens, permanent residents of Australia; the holder of a residence permit under the Immigration Act 1987; persons excempt from the requirement to hold a permit under the Immigration Act 1987.
+*Classification of NZ passport holders students; students from the Cook Islands, Tokelau or Niue who are New Zealand citizens; Australian Citizens, permanent residents of Australia; the holder of a residence permit under the Immigration Act 1987; persons exempt from the requirement to hold a permit under the Immigration Act 1987.

 Related publications